asyncapi/community/MEETINGS_ORGANIZATION.md

 ### How do I get notified about upcomming meetings?

-TODO: add missing link where folks can find subscription form Subscribe to AsyncAPI Newsletter to get information about upcomming meetings.
+Subscribe to [AsyncAPI Newsletter](https://asyncapi.com/newsletter) to get information about upcomming meetings.

 We have an automated workflow in place:
 1. Automation starts every Friday, midnight